-It is difficult for a non-resident to acquire a telephone subscription because this requires a personal identity number.
-A convenient alternative is a prepaid SIM-card for a mobile phone.
-SIM-cards can be bought everywhere cell phones are sold, and prepaid credit can be added in convenience stores, groceries or on line.
-It is a good idea to use the same operator as your new friends because making calls within one operator's network is often cheaper than calling other numbers.
+The most convenient phone alternative is a prepaid SIM-card for a cell phone.
+SIM-cards can be bought everywhere cell phones are sold, and in convenience stores.
+Prepaid credit can be added at convenience stores, supermarkets or online.
+Using the same operator as your new friends can be smart, as making calls within one operator's network is usually cheaper.